Books with Characters in Their 20s

 We were both very skeptical about the premise of this book, but it’s an excellent and worthwhile short read!
 While the concept of children who catch fire makes it sound like this book is HEAVY on magical realism, it’s actually the only unusual element and serves as a great metaphor throughout the novel.

-Some of our readers for the Lifetime Challenge did not enjoy that there is adult language in the book, so if you never enjoy books with curse words, skip this one.
+Some of our readers did not enjoy the fact that there is adult language in the book, so if you never enjoy books with curse words, skip this one.

 Two Lives of Lydia Bird book cover